muu9070-cpu/E-Commerce-User-Churn-Prediction-Systematic-Retention-Pipeline/README.md

-# E-Commerce User Churn Prediction & Systematic Retention Pipeline
+# User Churn Prediction & Systematic Retention Pipeline

 This project focuses on predicting potential user churn in an e-commerce platform using behavioral interaction data.The project covers the complete data analysis workflow, including **SQL-based feature engineering**, **churn prediction modeling**, **A/B testing analysis**, and **Power BI dashboard visualization**.The main objective is to identify users with high churn risk based on recent behavioral activity and support retention strategy optimization through data-driven analysis.